Election Results: Here's Who is Ahead in Races for San Diego City Council Districts 2, 4, 6 and 8

 District 6 | Tommy Hough vs. Kent Lee

-Kent Lee (56%) is out to an early lead over Tommy Hough (44%) in the race for San Diego City Council District 6, according to early results from the San Diego County Registrar of Voters Office.
+Kent Lee (57%) is still in the lead against Tommy Hough (42%) in the race for San Diego City Council District 6, according to the San Diego County Registrar of Voters Office.

 Lee edged out Hough in the June primary with 40.7% of the vote to Hough's 37.1% in a three-candidate primary.
 Now Lee and Hough are going head-to-head in their bids to replace termed-out Councilman Chris Cate -- the only Republican currently on the San Diego City Council.